HermesBoots/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 ## Genre ID for All Shows
 Including shows in the genre listing even if they have no genre at all.

+## No Genre
+Only listing the shows that don't have genres.